hafedhmili/ImplementingSmartProcessApplications/README.md

 # Implementing Smart Process Applications
-## Compagnon Site to the "Implementing Smart Processes Using IoT, Machine Learning, and Business Rules" book by Hafedh Mili & Ghizlane Elboussaidi, with contributions from Mounir Boukadoum, Anis Boubaker, and Irina Muhina
+## Compagnon Site to the "Implementing Smart Processes Using IoT, Machine Learning, and Business Rules" book by Hafedh Mili & Ghizlane Elboussaidi, with contributions from Mounir Boukadoum, Anis Boubaker, Petko Valtchev, Irina Muhina, and Mohamed Bouguess